Ramification filtration and differential forms: Introduction

-I.R.\,Shafarevich always paid attention to this problem, for example, cf. Introduction to \cite{Ko}.
+I.R.\,Shafarevich always paid attention to this problem, for example, cf.\,Introduction to \cite{Ko}.
 His motivation was the following: for every prime number $p$ there is only one such filtration and we know almost nothing about its structure.
 In 1990's the author developed a nilpotent version of the Artin-Schreier theory and obtained an explicit description of the ramification filtration modulo the subgroup of $p$-th commutators of $\Gamma _L$.
-Such description was obtained, first, in the case of characteristic $p$, \cite{Ab1, Ab2, Ab3}, and then developed in the mixed characteristic case, \cite{Ab12, Ab13, Ab14}.
+Such description was obtained, first, in the characteristic $p$ case, \cite{Ab1, Ab2, Ab3}, and then developed in the mixed characteristic case, \cite{Ab12, Ab13, Ab14}.
 These results play a crucial role in this paper, where we study the images of the ramification subgroups $\Gamma _L^{(v)}$ in the group of automorphisms $\op{Aut}_{\Z _p}H$ of finite $\Z _p[\Gamma _L]$-modules $H$.
 Our main result states that this arithmetic structure can be completely described (under some additional condition) in purely geometric properties of Fontaine's etale $\phi $-modules $M(H)$.

-More precisely, if $\op{char}\,L=p$ we construct differential forms $\Omega [N]$, $N\in\N $, on an extension of scalars of $M(H)$, and specify the way how the image of the ramification filtration in $\op{Aut}_{\Z _p}H$ can be recovered from these forms.
-Note that the definition of $\Omega [N]$ depends only on a natural connection constructed on $M(H)$.
+More precisely, if $\op{char}\,L=p$ we construct differential forms $\wt{\Omega} [N]$, $N\in\N $, on an extension of scalars of $M(H)$, and specify the way how the image of the ramification filtration in $\op{Aut}_{\Z _p}H$ can be recovered from these forms.
+Note that the definition of $\wt{\Omega} [N]$ depends only on a natural connection constructed on $M(H)$.
 If $\op{char}L=0$ we assume that $L$ contains a $p$-th root of unity $\zeta _1\ne 1$ and restrict ourselves to the case of Galois $\F _p$-modules.
-Then we apply the field-of-norms functor to reduce the situation to the characteristic $p$ case and a characterisation of ``good'' lifts of some cyclic field extension of $L$.
-This characterisation uses again our differential forms and a power series coming from the $p$-adic period of the formal group $\mathbb{G}_m$.
+Then we apply the field-of-norms functor to reduce the situation to the characteristic $p$ case and use a characterization of ``good'' lifts of automorphisms of our cyclic field extension of $L$ from \cite{Ab12, Ab13}.
+This characterization uses again the differential forms $\wt{\Omega} [N]$ and a power series coming from the $p$-adic period of the formal group $\mathbb{G}_m$.

-By our opinion this result establishes quite interesting link between the Galois theory of local fiels and very popular area of $D$-modules, lifts of Frobenius, Higgs vector bundles etc.
+By our opinion this result establishes quite interesting link between the Galois theory of local fields and very popular area of $D$-modules, lifts of Frobenius, Higgs vector bundles etc.